ABC North Queensland

 ABC North Queensland studios on Wickham St in Townsville.

-ABC North Queensland is an ABC Local Radio station based in Townsville broadcasting to North Queensland.
+ABC North Queensland is an ABC Local Radio station based in Townsville broadcasting to North Queensland, Australia.
 This includes the towns of Bowen, Charters Towers, Ingham and Ayr.

 The station began broadcasting as 4QN in 1936.
 It was originally a relay station covering the whole of North Queensland with limited local news bulletins.
 Local program content increased in the 1960s and the station was also the home of regional ABC Television in Townsville, Cairns and Mount Isa.

 By the 1980s local program content was broadcast for most of the day, as well as a separate regional breakfast program.
 4QN was also the headquarters of the regional network.

 John Nutting launched the Saturday Night Country show in 1994 from 4QN which is now broadcast nationally.
 The Townsville studios were also home to the first Aboriginal and Islander broadcasting in Australia.